divorce for harm Egypt • Egypt fault-based divorce procedure • evidence for harm Egypt divorce • foreigners divorce in Egypt

 What if most of my evidence is outside Egypt?

-Foreign documents are acceptable if translated and properly legalised/apostilled.
+Foreign documents are acceptable if translated and properly legalised or apostilled.
 Counsel will map each exhibit to the alleged facts and address admissibility at the outset.

 Will a judgment from Egypt be recognised in my country of residence?